adamelliotfields/notes-archive/2017/10/22/javascript-framework-comparison.md

  * Enforces a more opinionated approach to application architecture than React
  * Routing and HTTP client are built-in
  * Migrating from Redux to NgRx Store is fairly straight forward
+ * Redux Dev Tools in Chrome can work with NgRX Store
  * Native app development using NativeScript
  * Styling is simple - either use global stylesheets or component-scope CSS
  * Animations use the Web Animations API (which will eventually be a standard)